Lutakome/GPS-Spoofing-Detection-and-Mitigation-for-Unmanned-Aerial-Vehicles-Leveraging-Machine-Learning-Meth/README.md

 # Machine Learning Algorithm Selection Models
 Converting Signals
 After the data is collected there is need to process it through a GPS simulator.
-Both directed and delayed mixed signal generators are converted with IF Down conversion shown in figure 28.
+Both directed and delayed mixed signal generators are converted with IF Down conversion.
 The aim for this process is to check if the so to be deployment machine learning model can classify the signals if mixed.
 The delayed signals are time stamp generated and the conversion is the change in distance.

 When the parameters are set, the machine learning algorithm has to be able to distinguish the signals.
 Signal and measurement processing begins which parameters are parsed onto for feature extraction.
 The machine learning algorithm should be the spoofing detector in the signals during the online phase.
 The spoofed signals are all generated with the HackRF which acts as a Software Defined Radio (SDR).
 During the offline phase, the machine learning algorithm must perform adjustments in weight specifications in order to train the model.